 After writing several recent Model View Controller (MVC) pattern articles (A Model View Controller diagram, Model View Controller definitions), I thought it might help to share a real-world implementation of an MVC design.
 To that end, I’d like to share some information from a Java/Swing GUI application I wrote several years ago to help me in my work with Function Point Analysis (FPA).

-To help you understand our MVC example application, I thought I'd share two screens from the application.
+To help you understand this MVC example application, here are two screens from the application.

-In short, this application lets you define high-level "Process Groups" in a software application.
+In short, this application lets you define high-level “Process Groups” in a software application.
 Then, within each Process Group, you identify the detailed processes in a given application.
-For instance, the application I was analyzing at this time has processes like "Add User", "Edit User", etc.
+For instance, the application I was analyzing at this time has processes like “Add User,” “Edit User,” etc. (Processes are like UML use cases.)

 When the user presses the “Add Process” button on the main frame of the application, an “Add Process” dialog is displayed, as shown here:

 As you can see, this dialog lets the user add a new process to the system.
-(A "process" in FPA is very similar to a UML Use Case.)
 This dialog shows some of the fields that make up an FPA process.

 How a Model View Controller (MVC) application is built